adibender/covid19-changepoint-analysis-germany-bavaria/README.md

 # Analysis of the early Covid-19 epidemic curve in Germany by regression models with change points

 **The code in this repository refers to an initial analysis provided in the preprint.
-The revised code based on reviewer comments are available here: https://zenodo.org/record/4449816**
+The revised code is available here: https://zenodo.org/record/4449816**

 This repository contains code and data needed in order to reproduce results presented in "Analysis of the early Covid-19 epidemic curve in Germany by regression models with change points".